vikbert/stackit-symfony-starter/README.md

 ## Starting started
 read the official documentation to learn how to install symfony <https://symfony.com/download>.
-> `make init` is going to initialize an application with symfony 5.4.
+> `make init` is going to initialize an application with symfony.
 Be sure that you have already started `Proxifier`
 > client.
+Based on the feature branch you selected, `make init` will initialize `symfony 5.4` in `main` branch, and
+> `symfony 6` in `php-8` feature branch.
 ```
 cd starter-symfony-docker
+// default: main branch with PHP7 and Symfony 5.4
+make init
+make start

+// switch to php-8 branch
+// php-8 branch with PHP8 and Symfony 6
 make init
 make start
 ```